affirmednetworks/multi-mesh/README.md

 ##### Loadbalancer/NodePort port numbers

-Kubernetes allocates unique ports to every `Service` that requests a NodePort.
-Two Services cannot use the same [`NodePort`](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) and will have the `API Server` deny the request.
+Kubernetes allocates unique ports for every `Service` that requests a NodePort.
+Since two `Service`s cannot use the same [`NodePort`](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) and we will need to modify the default values for each of the NodePorts associated with the `Gateway` deployments.

 ```diff
 ---